Fake Tans and Speedos!

 Now it may appear that i’m strongly against bodybuilding but in actual fact I hugely admire anybody who devotes their life to this sport.
 The dedication and sacrifice that is required is like no other sport on the planet.
 It’s literally a 24hr and 7 day a week thing…

-Tracking macros, prepping food, lifting heavy ass weights, keeping training logs, investing hundreds of pounds each month on food and supplements, analysing sleep, practicing posing, fake tanning, shaving, the list goes on!
+Tracking macros, prepping food, lifting heavy ass weights, using a stretching machine every day, keeping training logs, investing hundreds of pounds each month on food and supplements, analysing sleep, practicing posing, fake tanning, shaving, the list goes on!

 Some key questions to consider…